amedeos/amedeos.github.io/_drafts/2023-01-08-Migrate-elastic-data-to-a-new-storageclass.md

 1661176875 14:01:15  elasticsearch green           3         3    428 214    0    0        0             0                  -                100.0%
 ```

-**WARNING:** if your cluster is not in **green**, and **active_shards_percent** is not equal to 100%, stop any activities and check first elasticsearch state!
+**WARNING:** if your cluster is not in **green**, and **active_shards_percent** is not equal to 100%, stop any activities and check the elasticsearch state first!

 ## Check cluster routing allocation parameter
-The cluster.routing.allocation.enable parameter must to be "all", for example, if you have "primaries", you need to change it to "all" and wait for shards creation / relocation.
+The cluster.routing.allocation.enable parameter must be "all", for example, if you have "primaries", you need to change it to "all" and wait for shards creation / relocation.

 This is the correct value:
 ```bash